 Widely regarded as one of the finest talents to ever grace a football field, Iniesta made 674 senior appearances for Barcelona in a glorious career.

-We’ve taken a look at just some of the reasons that supporters will remember Infinit Iniesta for eternity.
+We’ve taken a look at just some of the reasons why supporters will remember Iniesta for eternity.

 Iniesta has unsurprisingly become the player with the most trophies in Barcelona’s history, lifting an incredible 32 titles in 16 years.

 He’s lifted everything from the Champions League to finishing his final season with a league and cup Double, not to mention his incredible stash of individual awards.

 32 trophies for Barca.
 What a legend.
 Gracias Iniesta ♥️♥️pic.twitter.com/jJS4nSgX3E

 The scorer of many an important goal, Iniesta scored arguably his most memorable at Stamford Bridge, smashing into the top corner late in the day to send Barca through to the 2009 Champions League final.